mspiez/network-automation/Stackstorm01/README.md

 Clearly MDA 1/1 was operational and provisioned already.
 It was only spotted by our system because I had to reboot my VM to make my router send syslog event related to card insertion.
 This is actually good, because you can see that config is pushed not for IOM, not for MDA that is already provisioned, but only in case the config is really needed - MDA 1/2 in this example.

-By checking the successful execution id you can verify which MDA was previsioned:
+By checking the successful execution id you can verify which MDA was provisioned:

 ```
 ~$ st2 execution get 5ab50c469eb0c904913e74b8